Sleepy Hollow, Marin County, California: History

 In 1838, Domingo Sais received a land grant from General Mariano Vallejo known as Cañada de Herrera, which consisted of 6659 acre covering what is now Sleepy Hollow, Fairfax and segments of San Anselmo.
 In the 1850s, Sais leased the majority of the land that is now Sleepy Hollow to Harvey Butterfield.
 Butterfield started a dairy farm on the land, and the long, winding 2-mile trail that is still to this day the only way in and out of the community became known as "Butterfield's Road".
 The next person to acquire the land was a man named Peter Austin who was responsible for planting the multitude of poplar and eucalyptus trees that now line the road.

-Due to foreclosure, Austin was forced to sell the land to the Hotalings, a wealthy family from San Francisco.
-The Hotalings built a lavish mansion at the end of the two-mile road, and named it "Sleepy Hollow" in honor of "The Legend of Sleepy Hollow", a famous short story written by their friend, author Washington Irving.
-The Hotalings threw many elaborate parties for hundreds of guests, but soon left the mansion and returned to San Francisco.
+Due to foreclosure, Austin was forced to sell 1,900 acre of land to A. P. Hotaling and his family, a millionaire businessman from San Francisco.
+His son, Richard M. Hotaling built in 1900 a lavish mansion (known as the Hotaling Mansion) at the end of the two-mile road, and named it "Sleepy Hollow" in honor of "The Legend of Sleepy Hollow", a famous short story written by their friend, author Washington Irving.
+The Hotalings threw many elaborate parties for hundreds of guests, and maintained a herd of Holstein cattle from Holland.
+The Hotaling family sold the property in 1925, and returned to San Francisco.

 The next owner of the mansion was Sigmund Herzog, who founded a dairy farm on the property.
 Later a Chicago syndicate bought the land and attempted to create a luxury hotel complete with golf course, pool, and private man-made lake, but this idea quickly fell through due to the stock market crash prior to the Great Depression.

 In the 1930s, Sleepy Hollow boasted the western United States' only "play as you go" 18-hole golf course that became the second largest in the country.
 In 1939, the land was given to the U.S. Army in order to secretly store ammunition for World War II until the war was over.
 In 1946, A.G.
 Raisch bought the mansion and an additional 500 acres.
 Following the tradition, Raisch threw many luxurious parties for hundreds of guests.
 He eventually left the estate and it remained unoccupied for several years until it spontaneously caught on fire.
 The majority of the house burned down, leaving only a wall and a set of steps that still stand today.

 Sleepy Hollow became a residential area due to the opening of Lang Realty shortly after World War II.
 In 1966 the Dominican Order of the Catholic Church bought the "Sleepy Hollow" mansion and opened the San Domenico School for Girls.
 Presently, San Domenico School is a private, co-ed K-12 day school, with boarding in the high school for girls only.